azdavis/millet/docs/manual.md

 For more exotic projects, you may wish to create an optional `millet.toml`.

-**Note:** If a file is not transitively reachable from the root group file, it will not be analyzed.
+**NOTE:** If a file is not transitively reachable from the root group file, it will not be analyzed.

 ## Configuration